Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/user-interface.md

 FloatingHealthBarControllers control the logic of floating health bars.
 This includes things like updating the floating health bar's position to follow a specific unit.

-`FloatingHealthBarController.cs` represents a basic, general-purpose FloatingHealthBarController used by our template.
+`FloatingHealthBarController.cs` represents a basic, general-purpose FloatingHealthBarController used by the template.
 This component can be found attached to the FloatingHealthBar prefab.
 These prefabs are instantiated as children of the FloatingHealthBarManager GameObject in the Training scene at runtime.

 #### FloatingHealthBarManagers